tshankar/nwo-case-study/README.md

 }
 ```
 ## Algorithm
-The current implementation takes inspiration from association rule mining.
-Specifically, the association of word `w` with the query word `q` can be measured by two metrics:
+The current implementation takes inspiration from association rule mining and uses Twitter data to determine the association of the word `w` with the query word `q`

+Specifically, the association of `w` and `q` can be measured by two metrics:
 1) The frequency with which both words co-occurred in tweets
 2) The recency of the tweets in which they co-occurred